DART-Lab-LLUI/iMove/README.md

 # iMove

-iMove (intrumented Movements) is a plug and play low budget open source biomechnics and movement analysis tool which allows recording and processing on end consumer devices using off the shelf webcams, phones , IMUs and simple a computer.
+iMove (intrumented Movements) is a plug and play low budget open source biomechnics and movement analysis tool which allows recording and processing on end consumer devices using off the shelf webcams, phones , IMUs and a computer.

 Recording